 Within any team, a manager (leader) is responsible for defining the team goals, methods, and functions.
 The remaining team members are responsible for carrying out their assigned tasks under the guidance and support of the manager.

 Always be Professional with Co-WorkersSelf-managing or self-regulating teams operate when the “manager” position determines the overall purpose or goal for the team and the remainder of the team are at liberty to manage the methods by which are needed to achieve the intended goal.
-Self-directing or self-designing teams determine their own team goals and the different methods needed in order to achieve the end goal.
+Self-directing or self-designing teams determine their own team goals and the different methods needed in order to achieve the end goal and build successful teams.